Web App Direct API Integration Guide

 1. Send a POST request to the /transactions/evaluate/{transactionId} endpoint of the Vesta API.
 Set the value of transactionEvaluationStep to PreAuth.

-Vesta returns a preauth decision with one of the following values:
+Vesta returns a pre-auth decision with one of the following values:

 • Guaranteeable - Vesta thinks the transaction is safe.
-Send the transaction to your bank for authorization.

-2. Submit the transaction to the bank for authorization and capture the response.
+1. Submit the transaction to the bank for authorization and capture the response.

-3. Send a POST request to the /transactions/evaluate/{transactionId} endpoint of the Vesta API with the bank’s authorization reponse in the body.
-Set transactionEvaluationStep to PostAuth.
+2. Send a POST request to the /transactions/evaluate/{transactionId} endpoint of the Vesta API with the bank’s authorization reponse in the body.
+Set transactionEvaluationStep to OneStepPostAuth.

-Vesta returns a postauth decision with one of the following values:
+Vesta returns a post-auth decision with one of the following values:

 • Guaranteed - The transaction is safe.
 Vesta will cover any costs associated with a chargeback.